 There is just nothing better than eating Hot Cross Buns, straight from the oven, covered in delicious melting butter.
 We love to eat these for breakfast on Good Friday.

 Oh, stop it you're making me hungry.

 Here is a fab traditional recipe for Hot Cross Buns which uses English butter.
-This would be a brilliant activity to do if you are looking for things to do in the Easter holidays.

 Traditional Hot Cross Bun Recipe

 Preparation time: 10 minutes, plus 2 hours rising

 5ml(1tsp) caster sugar

 1 medium egg